-Boy, eight, urges company to lower price of cystic fibrosis drug
+'You have the medicine that can make me feel much better': Boy, 8, pens letter asking drug company to lower prices

 It is thought to be appropriate for around 50% of people with cystic fibrosis.

-Ms Hunt, of Vertex Pharmaceuticals, said: “We share the frustration of Luis and the thousands of people in England with cystic fibrosis who are still waiting for access to our medicines.
+Hunt, of Vertex Pharmaceuticals, responded: "We share the frustration of Luis and the thousands of people in England with cystic fibrosis who are still waiting for access to our medicines.

-“We have spent every one of the thousand days since Orkambi was approved trying to get it to patients who need it; and again urge Simon Stevens to come to the table so patients in England don’t have to wait any longer and can join the thousands of patients in the US and Europe who already have access to these important medicines today.”
+"We have spent every one of the thousand days since Orkambi was approved trying to get it to patients who need it; and again urge Simon Stevens to come to the table so patients in England don’t have to wait any longer."

-A Department of Health and Social Care spokesman said: “Cystic fibrosis is a life-limiting condition and it is absolutely right that patients should have access to cost-effective, innovative medicines and technologies on the NHS at a price which we can afford.
+A Department of Health and Social Care spokesman said: "Cystic fibrosis is a life-limiting condition and it is absolutely right that patients should have access to cost-effective, innovative medicines and technologies on the NHS at a price which we can afford."

-“However Nice has ruled that the current price offered by the manufacturer of Orkambi is unsustainable and we are calling for a speedy solution to be found between NHS England and Vertex.”